Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 KEY FEATURES

-- Personal income tax (15%) and corporate tax (15%) rates in Lithuania are among the lowest in the EU
+• Personal income tax and corporate tax rates (15%) among the lowest in the EU.

-- Lasers and biotechnology are flagship fields of the Lithuanian science and high-tech industry
+• Lasers and biotechnology are key areas of Lithuania’s science and high-tech industry

-- 90% of Lithuanians speak a second language and 30% of the population are university-educated
+• Approximately 90% of Lithuanians speak a second language, and 30% of the population holds a university degree.

 MACROECONOMIC OVERVIEW